Basics of using yum and RPM¶

 (worker node client) that contain nothing by themselves but only depend on other RPMs.
 To do this, use the --requires

 option to rpm.
-For example, you can see that the worker node client (as of OSG 3.1.8 in early September, 2012) will install curl
+For example, you can see that the worker node client (as of OSG 24 in October, 2024) will install curl

 , uberftp